 Water Heater Leaks

 Traditional tank water heaters last about eight to 12 years on average.
-When units reach their life expectancy, the tank can become rusted and corroded and lead to leaks.
-It’s a good idea to replace an older water heater that is leaking to avoid serious water damage.
+When units reach their life expectancy, the tank can become rusted and corroded leading to water leaks.
+It’s a good idea to replace an older water heater that is leaking water to avoid serious water damage.

 Washing Machine Leaks